Reading F.C.: League One struggles and club for sale (2023–present)

 An attempted takeover by former Wycombe Wanderers owner Rob Couhig collapsed in September 2024, a bid by former Reading chairman Roger Smee ended in December 2024, and negotiations over another (unnamed) takeover bid expired in February 2025.
 In late February 2025, local MP Yuan Yang backed a supporters' group petition calling for an inquiry into the club's governance since May 2012, while the club entered into exclusive talks with another potential buyer.

-In March 2025, Yongge was given until 4 April 2025 to sell the club after the EFL disqualified him under its Owners' and Directors' Test.
+In March 2025, Dai was given until 4 April 2025 to sell the club after the EFL disqualified him under its Owners' and Directors' Test.
 The sale deadline was subsequently extended to 22 April 2025; on that date, the club said it had agreed terms with a buyer, and the EFL extended its deadline to complete a deal to 5 May 2025.
 On 3 May, it was announced that a sale in principle had been agreed with Couhig; the EFL deadline was initially extended into early May.

 On 14 May, Reading and the EFL confirmed that Redwood Holdings Limited had completed its takeover of the club.

 In March 2025, 12 months late, Reading finally submitted financial accounts for the 2022–23 relegation campaign, revealing a loss of over £20m.
 The late filing of accounts resulted in an EFL transfer embargo, which could be reinstated if Reading failed to publish their 2023–24 accounts by 31 March.
 Accounts revealing a further loss of £12.1m were filed in May 2025 and the transfer embargo was lifted.